Why is my retaining wall bare spots

 Landscaping

-The answer to 'why is my retaining wall bare spots' is that there are several common causes, including poor soil preparation, lack of vegetation coverage, and improper drainage.
-Bare spots on a retaining wall can lead to erosion, instability, and an unsightly appearance.
+The answer to 'why is my retaining wall bare spots' is that the soil and vegetation on the retaining wall have become eroded or worn down over time.
+This can happen due to factors like heavy rainfall, runoff, lack of proper soil coverage, or improper installation.
+Bare spots on a retaining wall can lead to further erosion and potential structural issues if not addressed.

 Step-by-Step Guide